 Detroit Pollinator Habitat Kits

-Qualifying projects: Historically underserved small urban farms and community gardens
+Qualifying projects: Historically underserved and community-serving urban farms, community gardens, and community organizations

 Qualifying locations: Metro Detroit, MI

-Special kit features: Emphasis on urban agricultural landscape including soil type, climate and aesthetics; attractive to pollinators and natural enemies of pests
+Special kit features: Emphasis on urban agricultural landscapes and habitat aesthetics in cities; native plants attractive to pollinators, natural enemies of pests, and your community.

 Qualifying projects: Urban farms, community gardens and spaces, working lands, public lands and tribal lands.
 Not for residential/private homes.